Júlia Báthory

 Júlia Báthory (December 31, 1901 – May 3, 2000) was a Hungarian glass designer.

+In the course of her graphic studies she became fascinated by glasswork, and in 1929 she started her career as an independent glass-designer in Dessau.
+The Bauhaus School was located in Dessau at this time and was an influence on Báthory, who attended lectures at the school.
+Between 1930 and 1931 she returned to Budapest.
+Her exhibition in 1930 in Paris with sculptor Imre Huszár was such a success that she decided to move there.
+From 1932 until 1939 she lived in Paris, where she founded her own studio called La Girouette.

+All her works focus on figures or relate stories with a special humor, dignity or, in turn, the sublime.

+Early life

 Júlia Báthory was born in 1901 in Budapest into an aristocratic family.
 She pursued her high school studies in Debrecen and Budapest.
-She went to Germany in 1924, where she graduated at the Stadtschule für Angewendte Kunst in Munich.
+In 1924, she went to Munich, Germany, where she graduated at the Stadtschule für Angewendte Kunst in with an interest in graphic art.
 While there, she was a student of Adelbert Niemeyer, a painter and porcelain designer, and a family relative of the well known Brazilian architect, Oscar Niemeyer.
 She also took lectures from local painter Max Müller (not related to the orientalist).
 Her fellow student was Margit Kovács, the well known Hungarian ceramic artist, with whom she had a lifelong, close friendship.

-In the course of her graphic studies she became fascinated by glasswork and in 1929 she started her career as an independent glass-designer in Dessau.
-The Bauhaus School was located in Dessau at this time and was an influence on Báthory.
-Between 1930 and 1931 she returned to Budapest.
-Her exhibition in 1930 in Paris with sculptor Imre Huszár was such a success that she decided to move there, where she remained until 1939.